wlsdml1114/isedol_and_wakgood-stream-recorder/README.md

 # Isedol and Woowakgood Stream Recorder
-This script allows you to record twitch streams live to .mp4 files.
+This script allows you to record twitch streams live to .mp4 files and then upload them to YouTube.

 It is an improved version of [junian's twitch-recorder](https://gist.github.com/junian/b41dd8e544bf0e3980c971b0d015f5f6), migrated to [**helix**](https://dev.twitch.tv/docs/api) - the new twitch API.
 It uses OAuth2.

 ## Requirements (without Docker)
 ### If you want to run this project in Docker, you don't need to install requirements below
 1. [python3.9](https://www.python.org/downloads/release/python-3913/) or higher